 There are more options to make your system complete by installing more tools:

-This article is just to let you know a few tools to create your development environment and this is just a tip of the iceberg.
+This article is just to let you know a few tools to create your development environment and this is just the tip of the iceberg.
 If you are a developer you already have most of the tools here installed and you can share your ideas in the comment section below.
 What have you installed on your computer?